Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Neon and retro-futurism

 It’s hard to pinpoint the retro-futurism aesthetic, you just know it when you see it.
-Think Drive movie, disco, pixelated sunsets, and such.
+Think the movie Drive, disco, pixelated sunsets, and such.

-This campaign uses pink and purple-tinted visuals to convey a retro feeling:
+This campaign uses pink and purple-tinted visuals to convey a retro, nostalgic feeling:

 A Cyber Monday campaign with a retro-feeling font, video-game-esque backgrounds, and blue and purple-pink accents